Overwatch 2 Review

 Reviewed by Rayan on Oct 08, 2022

 There were times when my entire gaming schedule was devoted to Overwatch 6v6 team shootouts.
 Despite its critics, Overwatch has been an iconic game universally recognized as a ground-breaking innovation in the genre, setting new benchmarks for visual design and gameplay that are still in place today.
-It has taken much too long to get the long-overdue improvement to Overwatch's PvP that has been promised.
-Blizzard was working with much effort on Overwatch 2, the sequel to their popular shooter.

-With the addition of Battle Pass, the game will become a free-to-play experience with new characters, maps, and modes, as well as redesigning certain current characters and reducing the team size to 5.
-Although the primary gameplay in Overwatch 2 is enjoyable, most of the game is made up of recycled elements with some monotonous advancement sprinkled in.
-Many improvements have been added to Blizzard's shooter, although it lacks the Story mode or cooperative play.
-And now, we have Overwatch 2, a rework of such epic proportions that Blizzard is finally labeling it a sequel.
+With the addition of Battle Pass, the game will become a free-to-play experience with new characters, maps, and modes.
+Certain current characters will be redesigned, and the team size will be reduced to 5.
+Although the primary gameplay in Overwatch 2 is enjoyable, most of the game consists of recycled elements with some monotonous advancement sprinkled in.

 As the game shifts to a free-to-play model, including elements like a battle pass and seasonal upgrades, it must rework its core systems.
 Overwatch enters a new chapter by introducing the game's five-vs-five multiplayer mode, which also features significant revisions to the roster of playable heroes.
 The change from 6v6 to 5v5 is something that we have been aware of for a considerable amount of time now, and it was something that could have been implemented at any point during the game that came before.